A Randomized Missing Data Approach to Robust Filtering and Forecasting: Conclusions

 \subsection{Acknowledgements}

-The authors thank Jeroen Dalderop, Ian Dew-Becker, Bjorn Eraker, Nicholas Polson, Neil Shephard, Tatevik Sekhposyan, and Jonathan Wright for very helpful discussions and comments.
-The authors also thank conference participants at the 2nd Workshop on Financial Econometrics and Empirical Modeling of Financial Markets, Kiel Institute for the World Economy, May 3-4, 2018, the 2018 NBER-NSF Seminar on Bayesian Inference in Econometrics and Statistics (SBIES), Stanford University, May 25-26, 2018, the 2018 NBER-NSF Time Series Conference, September 7-8, 2018, UCSD, and the 2020 MFA Annual Meeting, August 6-8, 2020, as well as seminar participants at the Federal Reserve Board of Governors, Northwestern University and the U.S. Census Bureau.
+The authors thank Jeroen Dalderop, Ian Dew-Becker, Leland Farmer, Marco Del Negro, Bjorn Eraker, Jordi Llorens, Andrew Patton, Nicholas Polson, Neil Shephard, Tatevik Sekhposyan, and Jonathan Wright for very helpful discussions and comments.
+The authors also thank conference participants at the 2nd Workshop on Financial Econometrics and Empirical Modeling of Financial Markets, Kiel Institute for the World Economy, May 3-4, 2018, the 2018 NBER-NSF Seminar on Bayesian Inference in Econometrics and Statistics (SBIES), Stanford University, May 25-26, 2018, the 2018 NBER-NSF Time Series Conference, September 7-8, 2018, UCSD, the 2020 Midwest Finance Association (MFA) Annual Meeting, August 6-8, 2020, the 2021 Federal Forecasters Conference, May 6, 2021, the 13th Annual Society for Financial Econometrics (SoFiE) Conference, June 15-17, 2021, the Econometric Research in Finance (ERFIN) Workshop, September 17, 2021, the 2021 Meeting of the Federal Reserve System Committee on Econometrics, September 29, 2021, the 15th International Conference on Computational and Financial Econometrics (CFE), December 18-20, 2021, the Vienna-Copenhagen Conference on Financial Econometrics, June 2-4, 2022, as well as seminar participants at the Federal Reserve Board of Governors, Federal Reserve Bank of Boston, Northwestern University and the U.S. Census Bureau.

 \begin{singlespace}

 \end{singlespace}

 \begin{appendices}